 Founded in 2014, they’ve quickly become the standard for assessing kratom quality in the United States.

-In order for a vendor to be approved, they need to apply to the association by sending samples of their products.
-The association checks up on the brand periodically to make sure they’re adhering to the strict guidelines put in place.
-Any vendor that’s caught not following these guidelines is removed from the association.
+For a vendor to be approved, they need to apply to the association by sending samples of their products.
+The association checks up on the brand periodically to ensure they’re adhering to the strict guidelines.
+Any vendor caught not following these guidelines is removed from the association.

 Ordering Online vs. In-Store

 There are two ways to order kratom — you can shop online from one of the vendors mentioned above, or you can stop in with a local headshop of kratom shop and pick some up in person.